Navigating the Complexities of Name Changes and Re-registration

 Most developed countries require a device to be registered, clearly displaying the legal manufacturer’s name.
 Abroad, outside the European Union (EU) and US about 40 percent of countries require a CE (European Conformity) certificate to register the product.
 Roughly 20 percent of these countries require a certificate to foreign government (CFG) or certificate of free sale from the country of manufacture in order to register the product.

 In the event of a company name change in the USA, the FDA requires an update to the registration per 21 CFR 807.26 and 21 CFR 807.30.
 In the event of a name change for devices sold in the European Union an updated CE certificate is required.
 All countries that have marketing regulations for medical devices require notification in the event of a company name change.
 As a result, this can range from a simple notification to a full re-registration.

 A changed company name also triggers the need to update the product labeling.
 In the USA, the FDA requires registration within 30 days of commercial distribution of the device per 21 CFR 807.
 FDA 21 CFR 801 requires that the name of the manufacturer be conspicuously displayed on the product labeling.
 For product sold in the EU, the label must bear the name or trade name and address of the manufacturer per MDD 93/42/EEC Annex 1, 13.3.
 This requirement is the same for all countries that have regulations concerning medical devices.

-Product labeling is a broad category covering areas including the actual product label, instructions for use, product inserts, packaging and collateral such as brochures, catalogs and other promotional vehicles.
+Product labeling is a broad category when changing product names, including covering areas like the actual product label, instructions for use, product inserts, packaging and collateral such as brochures, catalogs and other promotional vehicles.

 The FDA does not require updated labeling to be submitted in order to change the company name, but clearly expects that the company will be making a good faith effort to update the label copy in a timely manner.